 Recent research also details the psychological and cognitive health advantages of simply being near the water.
 Known as “blue space,” the calming impacts of water – whether in a natural environment, or even a swimming pool or shower – have been demonstrated to “induce a flood of neurochemicals that promote wellness, increase blood flow to the brain and heart, and induce relaxation,” according to Wallace Nichols, author of the book Blue Mind.

-If you are looking for in home care in Franklin, look no further than Live Free Home Health Care.
+Live Free Home Health Care, home care specialists in Concord, NH and the surrounding areas, can help improve quality of life for seniors.
 We are committed to helping seniors enhance physical, emotional, and cognitive health on a daily basis in a variety of ways.
 For instance, we’re always available to provide accompanied transportation to enable older adults to experience the benefits of being in or close to the water, together with the cheerful companionship to make every day more fulfilling.